Episode 1: Welcome to XJ music

 Jamal Whitaker

 There it is.
 I got my credits.
 I remember the first couple of weeks that I was the XJ intern, it was a lot of a lot of everything.
-Sitting down with Charney being like, “can you to copyright?”
+Sitting down with Nick being like, “can you to copyright?”
 Okay, yeah, here I can write stuff.
 Yeah, sure, let’s work on this.
 Let’s come up with marketing phrases, taglines.
 Let’s try this, read these research papers that I’ve compiled in my years of developing XJ.
 It was just a big download.
-The very first day I remember it was Charney just pushing over a notepad and pencils.
+The very first day I remember it was Nick just pushing over a notepad and pencils.
 The basics.
 Out of your imagination, how can you make this thing work?
 In one of these Google Drives there are code names of like, I don’t know The Slapdropper or whatever I thought would be a fun name for a little like DAW clone.

 Narrator